cran/cowsay/README.md

 say('fortune','cat')
 #>
 #>  --------------
-#> So apparently you wish to report as a bug the fact that R 1.8.0 is different from R 1.4.0.
+#> Some OSX users know that OSX is really Unix [...], others think that OSX is cooler Windows, and they have ontological problems with non-Apple phenomena and constructs.
-#>  Douglas Bates
+#>  Roger Bivand
-#>  R-devel
+#>  R-SIG-Geo
-#>  October 2003
+#>  May 2012
 #>  --------------
 #>     \
 #>       \